lanceman2/slate/development_notes.md

 	libpthread.so.0 => /lib/x86_64-linux-gnu/libpthread.so.0 (0x00007f7a8717f000)
 	/lib64/ld-linux-x86-64.so.2 (0x00007f7a873c1000)
 ```
+as you can see it just links with 6 libraries.

 Testing shows that it runs with just those libraries (it does not seem to
 dynamically load more libraries); see by running: